 3.3.4.
 Models comparison procedure

 All six models were implemented using both lme4 and brms R packages.
-As soon as the dependent variable (RATE) is distributed almost normally (see Plots N and N), it is possible to use regular regression.
+As soon as the dependent variable (RATE) is distributed almost normally (see Plot 8), it is possible to use regular regression.
 After all the models are fitted, for lme4 models I perform analysis of variance using anova() standard R function, and for brms models, I perform Bayes factor analysis to find out, which model describes the given data better.
 If the hypothesis is correct, the model, not including LANGUAGE as a group-level factor will describe the given data at least not worse than the models, that do include it.

 ANOVA (Analysis of variance) is a set of statistical models and their estimation procedures.
 It is used, to analyse the means of groups in a sample and difference between them.
 ANOVA is usually used to perform a statistical test, aimed at defining whether two (or more) population means are equal, which is similar to t-test.
 The null hypothesis is that the means are equal.
 The analysis usually results in some p-value, which is the probability of the null hypothesis given the observed distributions of means (Navarro, 2019).